Bode's Galaxy

 Messier 81 (also known as NGC 3031 or Bode’s Galaxy) is a grand design spiral galaxy about 12 million light-years away in the constellation Ursa Major.

-It has a D25 isophotal diameter of 96,000 light-years.
+It has a D25 isophotal diameter of 96,000 light-years, similar in size to that of our Milky Way

 In late February 2022, astronomers reported that M81 may be the source of FRB 20200120E, a repeating fast radio burst.